MAE M.Eng. Frequently Asked Questions

 Q: Who long it the program?

 A: The program is designed to be completed in two semesters, 9-12 months.

 Q: What courses are required for admission?

-A: There a not specific course requirements for admission, students will need to have sufficient background coursework to be able to complete graduate level coursework in their intended MEng focus area.
-A one year program does not allow time for remedial coursework for students to get up to speed.
+A: There are not specific course requirements for admission.
+Students will need to have sufficient background coursework to be able to complete graduate level coursework in their intended M.Eng. focus area.
+A one-year program does not allow time for remedial coursework for students to get up to speed.

 Q: What are the required courses for the program?

 A. There are no required courses.
 Students are free to customize their program to best meet their interests as long as they complete the program requirements.
 We do offer course recommendations for a number of focus areas.
 A program of courses is developed during advising.

 A: No. Application materials are due by the application deadlines (Fall: February 1, Spring: October 15).
 Admission decisions are made taking the entire applicant pool into consideration.

 Q: How many students are in your program?